MrOnlineCoder/GleedSDL/README.md

 5. Call `SDLMovie_NextVideoFrame` and `SDLMovie_NextAudioFrame` to advance to the next frame.
 Use `SDLMovie_HasNextVideoFrame` and `SDLMovie_HasNextAudioFrame` to check if there are more frames to decode.
 6. When done, call `SDLMovie_FreeMovie` to free resources.

 **However**, the main problem with that workflow is that it all timing and synchronization is left to the user.
-Doing all that a frame rate higher than the original will cause inconsistent playback speed and audio desync.
+Doing the process above at a frame rate higher than the movie's original will cause inconsistent playback speed and audio desync.

 Therefore, it's advised to use `SDL_MoviePlayer`.
 Aside from handling timing for you, it also supports: